 Aside from all the bacteria risks, regular ground beef is also known for being high in fat and grease (just look at your pan next time you finish flipping some burgers).
 Eating this too often increases your risk for high cholesterol and heart disease.
 What should you do when you want a burger?
 Buy from a source you can trust, such as local or a well-researched USDA organic company.

 Whether it’s fried or baked, catfish really isn’t that great of a meal choice.
 It’s a bottom feeding fish, so it’s not eating things that will make it health for you.
 Catfish are full of toxic chemicals such as mercury and lead due to them feeding on the bottom of the water.
 When an animal feeds on the bottom or near the bottom of a body of water, they are more likely to ingest toxins because they are at the bottom of the food chain.
 Catfish might be a very tasty meat to enjoy with your home cookin’, but with the levels of toxins it contains you can get very sick.
-The toxins can spread throughout your body, make you very sick and lead to gastrointestinal problems and damage your internal organs.
+The toxins in your body can spread, making you very sick and lead to gastrointestinal problems and damage your internal organs.
 Eating your catfish fried is even a worse idea because fried foods contain carcinogens and neurotoxins which can lead to internal damage and diabetes as well as many other health problems.
 The carcinogens and neurotoxins are due to the foods being cooked at such a high temperature and can result in long-term health problems.

 - ORGAN MEATS